 Attendance is mandatory.
 You are expected to attend every class, to arrive on time, and to remain the entire period.
 You need to be here in order to participate in in-class activities!
 It is your responsibility to find out what you missed in the case of an absence.
-In college there is no such thing as an "excused absence."
-For classes meeting two times per week, five Five points will be deducted for each absence.
+An absence is only considered excused if it is for military leave, certain religious holidays, or school functions.
+(See student handbook) Illness, family emergencies, etc. will be considered unexcused.
+For classes meeting two times per week, five points will be deducted for each absence.
 For classes meeting one time per week, ten points will be deducted for each absence.
+For classes meeting 2 times per week, you will be dropped after your fourth absence unless you have been in contact with your instructor, and it is approved for you to remain in the class.
+For classes meeting 1 time per week, the maximum number of allowable absences is 2.